LSU men's basketball will have a new basketball coach, but it's a familiar name: Will Wade.

 RELATED

 The hire of Wade will coincide with the firing of Matt McMahon, who took over the LSU job in 2023 but never found his footing in the role as the Tigers fell into SEC irrelevance.
 LSU went 60-70 overall under McMahon and 17-55 in the SEC while being held to three or fewer conference wins in three of his four years at the helm.
-LSU finished 3-15 overall and dead last in the conference standings.
-The team has not yet officially announced McMahon's firing, but the program is expected to be on the hook for a hefty buyout in the range of $8 million-plus.
+LSU finished 3-15 overall and dead last in the conference standings this past season.
+The program is expected to be on the hook for a hefty buyout in the range of $8 million-plus.

 LSU will be hoping for a similar revival as to Wade's first tenure.
 The Tigers finished 18-15 overall (8-10 SEC) in Year 1, followed up by a 25-5 campaign and SEC regular season title.
 Wade was suspended prior to the NCAA Tournament, with assistant Tony Benford leading the Tigers on a run to the Sweet 16.
 His overall record with the Tigers was 105-51, but more impressively 55-33 in SEC play.
 NC State went 20-14 overall (10-8 ACC) in the lone season under Wade, reaching the NCAA Tournament as an 11 seed but falling narrowly to Texas in a First Four matchup.
 Texas has since upset BYU and Gonzaga en route to a Sweet Sixteen appearance of their own.